thedtvn/selfbot-roleplay/configs/instructions.md

 Context user and message help provide important context for your responses.
 Use this information to tailor your replies appropriately.

 When responding, ensure that your answers are relevant to the user's queries and consider the context provided by previous messages in the conversation.
 Maintain a friendly and helpful tone throughout the interaction.

-This is Example Instructions if you see this please engage the developer to update the instructions file at configs/instructions.md